 In 1801, at the time of the first census Plymouth old town had a population of 19,000.
 Devonport had 23,000 and had outgrown the original town.
 Stonehouse had a population of 3,407.
 By 1851 Plymouth had almost 53,000 people.
 Devonport had 38,000.
 Stonehouse had almost 12,000.

-The end of the war with France in 1815 was catastrophic for Plymouth as many men were laid off from the dockyard.
-However Plymouth eventually recovered.
-From the mid-19th century a new suburb grew up outside of Devonport called Morice Town.
+The end of the war with France in 1815 was catastrophic as many men were laid off from the dockyard.
+However, Plymouth eventually recovered.
+From the mid-19th century, a new suburb grew up outside of Devonport called Morice Town.
 Meanwhile, villages like St Budeaux and Compton grew into small towns.
 By the end of the 19th century, they had populations exceeding 6,000.
 In 1896 the boundaries of Plymouth were extended to include Compton.

 Despite this new building there was a serious shortage of housing in Plymouth and overcrowding was a severe problem.
-In 1850 the average number of people living in each house in Britain was 5 but in Plymouth it was 10.
+In 1850 the average number of people living in each house in Britain was 5 but in Plymouth, it was 10.
 There were also epidemics in the 19th century.
 In 1832 cholera killed 1,031 people.
 Cholera returned in 1849 when it killed 1,894 people.
 There was also a smallpox epidemic in 1872 which killed 448 people.

 However conditions in Plymouth slowly improved.
 In the late 19th century a proper system of drains and sewers was built.
 Amenities in 19th century Plymouth slowly improved.
 An eye hospital opened at Millbay in 1821.
-After 1832 the streets of Plymouth were lit by gas.
+After 1832 the streets were lit by gas.
 South Devon and East Cornwall hospital opened in 1840.
 The Royal Albert Hospital at Devonport opened in 1862.

 There were also improvements in transport.
-In 1832 horse drawn buses began running in Plymouth.
-After 1872 there were horse drawn trams.
+In 1832 horse-drawn buses began running in Plymouth.
+After 1872 there were horse-drawn trams.
 The first electric trams appeared in 1899.
 The railway reached Plymouth in 1848.
 The Royal Albert Bridge was built in 1859.

 Life in Victorian Plymouth gradually improved.
 The first public library opened in Plymouth in 1876 and the first telephone exchange opened in 1881.
 The council also built parks in Plymouth.
 The first was Devonport Park in 1858.
 It was followed by Hoe Park in 1888.
 Victoria Park and Beaumont Park were laid out in 1891.
 The Aquarium was built in 1885 and a museum opened in Plymouth in 1897.
 Furthermore, the first council houses in Plymouth were built in Laira Bridge Road estate in 1896.

 In the 19th century the dockyard still dominated industry in Plymouth.
-Other industries included brewing, civilian shipbuilding, soap making, glass making, printing and fishing.
+Other industries included brewing, civilian shipbuilding, soap making, glass making, printing, and fishing.
 A new fish market was built in 1896.

 The Royal William Victualling Yard at Stonehouse was built in 1835.
 Raglan barracks was built in 1858.
-Then in 1860-70 a line of forts was built around Plymouth to guard against the possibility of a French attack.
+Then in 1860-70, a line of forts was built around Plymouth to guard against the possibility of a French attack.
 Plymouth dockyard was extended in 1844-54 when the Keyham steam yard was built for building steamships.
 A naval engineering college was built in 1881.